How to Reflow a Laptop Motherboard

 Another common example is a laptop that will appear to power up, but there is no graphics output to the LCD panel or to an external screen.
 In this case, it is likely that there is a broken solder joint around the graphics chip (GPU).

-A reflow is a method of last resort.
+Please be aware that a reflow is a repair method of last resort.
 In other words, you would only ever try this on a laptop motherboard that was so completely faulty that it would otherwise need to be replaced.
 If performed incorrectly, a reflow can damage your motherboard even further.
-But on the other hand, if the motherboard is broken anyway, and would otherwise be replaced, then performing a reflow won’t make the problem any worse.
+But on the other hand, if the motherboard is broken anyway, and would otherwise be thrown out and replaced, then performing a reflow won’t make the problem any worse.

 Certain makes and models of laptops seem to be more prone to these GPU problems than others.
 It seems to be particularly common in the NVIDIA chips used in some HP laptops, especially the following models; Pavillion dv2000, dv6000, dv9000, dv9500, dv9600, dv9700 and Compaq Presario V3000, V6000.